Fundamental articles (theology): Daniel Waterland (1683-1740)

 Daniel Waterland's Discourse of Fundamentals is the only work by an Anglican theologian explicitly devoted to this subject.
 Its professed aim is to determine a basis for intercommunion among various Christian bodies.
-It dates from 1734-5 and takes a High Church line.
+It dates from 1734 to 1735 and takes a High Church line.

 The treatment is quite academic.
 Waterland enumerates no less than ten different views on the selection of articles, which he rejects as inadequate.
 "We have", he says, "almost as many different rules for determinating fundamentals as there are different sects or parties."

 No one could decide what should be the principle of selection.
 From this time the topic had less attention from Protestant writers, having in the seventeenth century filled an important place in Protestant theology.

 Catholic view

 According to Catholic teaching, the essential note of faith lies in the complete and unhesitating acceptance of the whole depositum on the ground that it is the revealed word of God.
 The conscious rejection of a single article of this deposit is sufficient to render a man guilty of heresy.
 The question is not as to the relative importance of the article in question but solely as to whether it has been revealed by God to man.
 This is clearly put by Thomas Aquinas in the Summa Theologica II-II:5:3: